agSant01/pylogger/README.md

 # will log to Console only the log requests of priority WARN(4)
 c_tranporter = Console(level=Levels.WARN, same_level=True)

-# will log to a file by a log request of priority higher than DEBUG(3)
+# will log to a file by a log request of priority higher than or equal to DEBUG(3)
 file_tranporter = FileTransporter('file.log', Levels.DEBUG, same_level=False)
 ```